 - Are the designs compliant with the Active Content and how are they optimized for mobile devices?

 - What happens if you don’t like the design?
 Will they start afresh or let you cancel?

 - Who owns the design?
-This means the “intellectual property” of the design – the original files and creative work that went into it, not just the code you put into eBay.
 Can you make alterations or adapt the design to use elsewhere, or are you tied to them for that?

 - Is there any ongoing subscription?
 What happens if you cancel it?

 It is also a good idea to choose a designer that you communicate well with, and to get an itemized contract specifying exactly what is included, and which services are at an additional cost.